 - Any high-cost items of the asset

 As you record the details of each item, it may be easier to look at preventive maintenance tracking software.
-This type of software allows facility managers to track the location of tagged equipment and assets, while also storing asset information, inventory data, and alert managers when spare parts are running low.
+This type of software allows facility managers to track the location of tagged equipment and assets.
+It then stores asset information, inventory data, and alert managers when spare parts are running low.

 It’s essential to keep in mind that not every piece of equipment will go into your preventive plan.
-Some parts may be too old or worn out to account for.
+For instance, some parts may be too old or worn out to account for.
 If you aren’t sure which parts to add to your plan, ask yourself, “Is it a high priority asset?”.
-Here are additional factors to consider when deciding if you should include specific equipment in your preventive maintenance plan:
+Here are additional factors to consider when deciding if you should include specific equipment in your industrial maintenance plan: